Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 3. Palm-Fringed Lagoon Setting

 The beach features a unique palm-fringed lagoon with mangroves, calm turquoise water, and a grassy shoreline.
-(Note: The dramatic limestone cliffs are at Magpupungko in Pilar, not here.)
+(Note: The dramatic limestone cliffs are at low-tide Magpupungko Rock Pools in Pilar, not here.
+Both are worth visiting on the same east coast trip.)

 4. Crystal-Clear Water